- Make sure that your Apple Watch is running at least WatchOS 6.

 Using the GPS from your Apple Watch heavily decreases the lifetime of your watch’s battery.
 From a full charge, you can expect an 18-hole round of golf to consume about 60% to 70% of the Apple Watch’s battery.

 Closing (and not using) other Watch applications helps minimize battery consumption during your round.
 Click here for further tips on how to maximize battery life.

 Wake Screen on Wrist Raise!

 There has been a regression in the WatchOS 6 that causes apps to not appear when you "wake" the screen.
-You won’t experience this issue if you’re using the Watch GPS, but if you happen to choose iPhone GPS or you have a Series 1 or 2, you may want to check this article.
+You won’t experience this issue if you’re using the Watch GPS, but if you happen to choose iPhone GPS, you may want to check this article.

 If you want Hole19 to show your Health Information such as Steps, Distance Walked, and Calories Burned, please click here and confirm that you've given all the necessary permissions.
 In order to keep track of your Health Information, you should use the iPhone in your pocket during the round.